| In 1941, Americans could look either east or west and find a shooting war in

 hours, President Truman announced he would send the Army and Navy to the aid of South

+Korea.
 As the war progressed, the VFW began to find some fault with the Truman

 administration's handling of the Korean situation.
 The 13,000 delegates of the August 27